 - Go to your local park and get creative with the jungle gym (lots of push-ups, pull ups, hanging, dips, & obstacle courses to be done).

 Looking for some support and financial assistance along the way?
-Consider asking your doctor about the Prescription for Health Program, get a health risk assessment, use the lifestyle support services, and benefit from the physical activity and nutrition subsidy incentive.
+Consider asking your doctor about the Prescription for Health Program, get a health risk assessment and use the lifestyle support services.

 References & resources: